Lithography – Definition

 Still not sure if litho printing is what you are looking for?
 Check out our comparison between offset lithographic printing and digital printing.
 If digital is better suited for your project needs, Sun Print Solutions can do that for you too.

-Lithography has been an industry standard since the 1800s, and Sun Print Solutions is proud to provide the people of Utah and beyond with expert quality results using this tried and true method.
+Lithography has been an industry standard since the 1800s, and Sun Print Solutions is proud to provide customers expert quality results using this tried and true method.
 The results speak for themselves!